 Declining to Socialize at Work

-I answered a question on declining to socialize at work on Philosophy in Action Radio on 10 February 2013.
-You can listen to or download the podcast segment below – or check out the whole episode.
+I answered a question on declining to socialize at work on 10 February 2013.
+You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.

 How can I politely tell my co-workers that I'm not interested in socializing?
 I have always struggled with the pressure to form friendships at work.
 Personally, I don't want to hang out with my coworkers after work.
 I don't want to chit chat during work.
 I won't want to celebrate birthdays or other personal events.
 This is always interpreted as me being snobbish, aloof, and worst of all "not a team player."
 It's so annoying.
 I just want to do a good job and then leave, not join a social club.
 How can I communicate that without being offensive?